nongjamie/stopwatch/README.md

 # Stopwatch tasks by Sathira Kittisukmongkol (5910545868)

-I ran the tasks on a MacBookPro , and got these results:
+ran the tasks on a MacBookPro , and got these results:

 Task 					| Time
 ----------------------------------------|-------:
 Append 50,000 chars to String 		| 1.272830 sec